AntixK/PyTorch-VAE/README.md

 - [x] SWAE
 - [x] VQVAE
 - [x] Beta TC-VAE
-- [ ] DIP VAE (In progress)
+- [x] DIP VAE
 - [ ] Ladder VAE (Doesn't work well)
 - [ ] Gamma VAE (Doesn't work well)
 - [ ] Vamp VAE (Doesn't work well)
+-->

 ### Contributing
 If you have trained a better model, using these implementations, by fine-tuning the hyper-params in the config file, I would be happy to include your result (along with your config file) in this repo, citing your name 😊.

-Additionally, if you would like to contribute some models, check out the **TODO** for models that are pending or doesn't seem to work well.
+Additionally, if you would like to contribute some models, please submit a PR.

 ### License
 **Apache License 2.0**